 Sinus lift surgery is a complicated procedure even for the best rated dentists in the Yonkers.
 To assure a successful sinus lift recovery, visit a dentist that open Saturday for a sinus lift procedure that can be done at your convenience.
-You can avoid sinus lift complications with dentists open on Saturday who offer pain-free solutions for your health and your smile.
+You can avoid sinus lift complications with the dentist open on Sunday who offer pain-free solutions for your health and your smile.

 Once you’ve decided to have dental implants, there’s extra work that has to be done before they can be put in.
 For example, a sinus lift may be required to make your jaw stronger to sustain the implants.
 Fortunately, you’ve found a Yonkers dental team with both cosmetic dentistry and general dentistry experience to do everything it takes to improve your dental health and your appearance at the same time.